praeclarum/praeclarum.github.io/_drafts/2019-10-13-vector-performance.md

 tags: article
 ---

+**TLDR;** I wanted to know what the fastest vector types were on .NET.
+Turns out, performance varies wildly across platforms.
-**TLDR;** `System.Numerics.Vector4` and friends give good performance across platforms - especially for .NET Core apps.
-For iOS and other mono apps, it's best to make your own simple vector types.
+`System.Numerics.Vector4` and friends
+give good performance overall, especially for .NET Core apps, while homemade vector types do not get auto-vectorized.
 Avoid `Vector<T>` like the plague.
 Oh, and iPhone 11s are stupid fast.